BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README-2020-version.md

-# UTC R Data Wrangling Bootcamp, May17-18, 2021
+# UTC R Data Wrangling Bootcamp, 2020 old version

 * A laptop is required for this bootcamp.
 Please do not forget the chargers.
 * A ZOOM link and password will be emailed to your registration email.